zwiebert/tronferno-andro/README.md

 # tronferno-andro
 Experimental Android GUI for [tronferno-mcu](https://github.com/zwiebert/tronferno-mcu)

 This is work in progress.
-Its not fully implemente and I did not waste too much time on the GUI design.
+Its not fully implemented yet and I did not waste too much time on the GUI design.

 ### What it can do already